UniFy-Endpoint/Windows-Updates-Readiness/README.md

 - **Script:** `Windows-Updates-Readiness-Remediation_v2.1.ps1`
 - **Parameters:** `-AggressiveCleanup` (optional)
 - **Configuration for Intune:**
-  Before uploading to Intune, edit the script and set the default value for the `-AggressiveCleanup` parameter in the param block:
+  Before uploading to Intune, edit the script and set the desired value for the `-AggressiveCleanup` parameter in the param block.
+Default value in the param block, is set to `$false`

   ```powershell
   param(